 A sales letter is often used in the business industry and it is the last phase of the sales process before the target client places an order.
 Research shows that 70% of Americans say mailing is more personal than the internet.

 Even in this digital age, a sales document or letter can help provide the prospects of the target market.
 To be effective enough, the sales letter should be persuasive enough while describing a particular benefit to the target client.
 You should be familiar with what your sales letter is intending to promote and the target clients you wanted to reach.
 With a little research and brainstorming, here are the following steps for you to be prepared in writing an effective sales letter.

 1. Identify Your Target Market

 First, you have to identify your target market.
 A sales letter should specifically address the interested target clients.
 Make a simple checklist of your target clients for you to be guided.
 If you are able to identify them, place the names of your target clients in the salutation part of the sales letter and in the heading of your sales letter.
 Whether you are aiming for real estate, education, health and more, each member of the community is a possible target client.
-As you personalize your sales letter, address the target client by name.
+As you personalize this Formal Letter, address the target client by name.